KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/1_vonneumann.md

 Note that we no longer need a separate memory address for A, B or D, as their values are now encoded into the instructions themselves (see address 0x09, 0x0A and 0x0E)!

 {{% task %}}
 How would you load a hardcoded value into a memory address, using only the instructions seen so far?
-For example: int X = 50;
+For example: int X = 50; where X is at address 0x07?

 <div class="solution" id="q313">
   <p>
-    ADDd 0 50 0x00
+    ADDd 0 50 0x07
   </p>
 </div>